Bazina/Sync-Drive/README.md

 Here is a [video](https://youtu.be/ifw3b4Uf06g) that walks through the setup process.

 1. Set up a Google Cloud Project and enable the Google Drive API and Google Drive Activity API.
-2. Create an OAuth consent screen (desktop application) with the required scopes.
+2. Create an OAuth consent screen (desktop application) with the required scopes (optional, you can go to step 4).
     - `https://www.googleapis.com/auth/drive`
     - `https://www.googleapis.com/auth/drive.activity.readonly`
 3. Put the server domain in the Authorized Domains section.